codeforamerica/clientcomm-rails/deploy/terraform/README.md

 `unclaimed_password`, `admin_email`, `admin_password`, `devise_secret_key_base`, `time_zone`,
 `twilio_account_sid`, `twilio_auth_token`, and `twilio_phone_number`.

-Once you have created and saved the var file in LastPass you are ready to deploy:
+Once you have created and saved the var file in LastPass you are ready to deploy.
+First get Terraform's plan for the deploy:
 ```bash
 terraform plan -var-file =(lpass show --notes [VAR FILE NAME IN LASTPASS]) -var-file =(lpass show --notes clientcomm-personal-terraform-secrets)
 ```

-If you believe the plan accurately reflects the changes or additions you wish to make you are ready to run apply:
+If you believe the plan accurately reflects the changes or additions you wish to make, run apply:
 ```bash
 terraform apply -var-file =(lpass show --notes [VAR FILE NAME IN LASTPASS]) -var-file =(lpass show --notes clientcomm-personal-terraform-secrets)
 ```